adcimon/cheatsheets/ndi/README.md

 <p align="center"><img align="center" width="80%" height="80%" src="assets/discovery_service.png"></p>

-2. Run the `Access Manager` application from `NDI Tools` in the discovereable machines, go to `Advanced`, toggle on `Discovery Servers` and insert the IP address.
+2. Run the `Access Manager` application from `NDI Tools` in the discovereable machines, go to `Advanced`, toggle on `Discovery Servers` and insert the IP address of the machine that runs the server.

 <p align="center"><img align="center" width="50%" height="50%" src="assets/access_manager.png"></p>

-NDI is now using your the discovery service instead of mDNS.
-Do this on all sources and listeners on the network.
+NDI is now using the discovery service instead of mDNS.